freeheeling/rails_engine/README.md

 ## Database Composition

-The Rales Engine database is comprised of six resource types – Merchants, Customers, Invoices, Items, Transactions and Invoice Items – each of whose attributes and assoications are depicted by the following Active Designer-generated schema.
+The Rails Engine database is comprised of six resource types – Merchants, Customers, Invoices, Items, Transactions and Invoice Items – each of whose attributes and assoications are depicted by the following Active Designer-generated schema.

 ![schema](https://user-images.githubusercontent.com/50811220/69841424-f4192f00-1256-11ea-8f62-e353af4d2d55.png)